The Baldy Bruiser, Southern California.

 We’ve awarded this route a 7.5, due primarily to the amount of climbing it compacts into its relatively short distance, as well as the severity of its grades.
 It can be ridden in 4 days fairly comfortably (we rode it in 3 full days and two short days, see Trail Notes below).
 If you compress it down to 3 days, it averages out at over 6,000ft a day, so be prepared!
 Much of the ride is on dirt roads of various quality.
-For the most part they’re in good shape, but expect water snakes, sandy sections, and babyhead rocks, which may require occasional pushing and shoving, depending on your bike.
+For the most part they’re in good shape, but expect water snakes, sandy sections, babyhead rocks, and steep inclines, which may require pushing and shoving, depending on your bike.
 Parts of the route are in various states of disrepair, so will likely require manhandling your bike over deadfall and even landslides, as well as a few short hike a bikes (see images for examples).

 - Incredible views of the San Gabriel Mountains from Cleghorn Fire Road.